 How Long Do I Have To Make An Ankle Injury Claim?

-If you are eligible to make a personal injury claim for ankle injury compensation, you must also ensure that you begin legal proceedings within the correct time limit.
+If you are eligible to make a personal injury claim for ankle injury compensation, you must also ensure that you begin proceedings within the correct time limit.
 The Limitation Act 1980 states that you will have three years to start your claim from the date you were injured.
 However, there are some exceptions to this time limit.

 For example, if someone under the age of 18 suffered an ankle injury, the limitation period would not begin until they turn 18.
 Prior to their 18th birthday, a court-appointed litigation friend, such as a parent or a solicitor, could claim on their behalf.
 If a claim was not made by a litigation friend prior to this date, the injured party will have three years to do so.